-Of course, the statistical process of topic modelling is very complex, so here we’ll try to keep it as simple as possible so that you can truly visualise its benefits.
+Of course, the statistical process of topic modeling is very complex, so here we’ll try to keep it as simple as possible so that you can truly visualize its benefits.

-Key tip — The easiest way to look at topic modelling
+Key tip — The easiest way to look at topic modeling

-Topic modelling looks to combine topics into a single, understandable structure.
+Topic modeling looks to combine topics into a single, understandable structure.
 It’s about grouping topics into broader concepts that make sense for a particular business or issue.